 During your child’s time at Cheeky Cherubs, an important part of our work with them is to produce their individual learning journey.
 This consists of a number of activities including observations, assessments, next steps and your child’s work which is annotated and dated.
 These are all based on the early year’s foundation stage.

-We use electronic learning journey assessment software called 2BuildaProfile, which enables staff to use iPads to record observations and photograph your child’s activities.
-This is then emailed to you once a month and you are able to comment or contribute to these reports at any time.
+We use an app called ‘Famly‘ to record your child’s learning journey and share it with you.
+Our staff use iPads to record observations and photograph your child’s activities.
+This is then recorded in the app and you are able to comment or contribute to the journeys at any time.

 Cheeky Cherubs believes that care and education are equally important in the experience which we offer children.